 Day 7: Borgarfjörður | Reykholt | Hraunfossar | Hvalfjordur | Reykjavík | Magical Auroras

-The breathtaking sights of West Iceland are on display on the last day before we head back to Reykjavik.
+The breathtaking sights of West Iceland are on display on the last day before heading back to Reykjavik.
 This area continues to be a top choice among travelers even though Lonely Planet named it one of the greatest places to visit in 2016.
-Your first stop is Grábrók, a lava-encrusted, ancient volcanic crater created by a fissure eruption.
+Your first stop is Grabrok, a lava-encrusted, ancient volcanic crater created by a fissure eruption.
 You hike with your guide to get a birds-eye perspective of the crater and surroundings.
 You'll also visit the spectacular Hraunfossar cascade, a huge water curtain made up of small rivulets that careen out of a lava field.
-After that, we'll halt at Barnafoss waterfall, also known as "the children's falls," which got its name from a tragic folktale.
+After that, halt at Barnafoss waterfall, also known as "the children's falls," which got its name from a tragic folktale.
 The most potent hot spring in all of Europe, Deildartunguhver, is the next interesting location.

 Day 8: Final Day in Reykjavik